 A: Cremation is absolutely haram, forbidden.
 In fact, we are told that we must respect the body and that no kind of harm should be done to it in any shape or form.
 We are told that the water that we wash the dead body with should be lukewarm, not too cold, not too hot, meaning that the body has to be respected in every sense.

 Q: What does Islam say about post-mortems?

 A: If they have to be carried out because of legal reasons, if there are suspicious circumstances surrounding death and a post-mortem is the only way to clarify the situation, then it has to be done.
-It might help to solve future problems which could arise between families family members for instance.
-There is a group of scholars from Al Azhar University who think that post-mortems are okay even for scientific research; in fact one of the great professors at Al Azhar gave his body for that purpose, but the majority seem to not agree with this decision.
+It might help to solve future problems, which could arise between family members.
+There is a group of scholars from Al Azhar University who think that post-mortems are okay even for scientific research; in fact, one of the great professors at Al Azhar gave his body for that purpose, but the majority seem to not agree with this decision.

 Q: Am I allowed to wear a T shirt that has a print of someone’s face on it?

 A: I would regard that as makruh certainly, I wouldn’t be able to call it haram.
 I certainly wouldn’t pray in it.

 Q: Some Muslim parents are refusing to have their children vaccinated with the influenza nasal spray due to it containing porcine as a stabiliser.
 So, in the bigger interest of the society’s health can this vaccine be given to children?
 What do the scholars say about the permissibility of a flu vaccine that contains pork gelatine, is this allowed?